SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 9. Laughing Monk Brewing

-While I usually recommend some of my favorites, this one changes its menu so often that you'll have to trust you will find something great when you visit.
+While I usually recommend my favorites, this one changes its menu so often that you'll have to trust you will find something great when you visit.

 They don't have a kitchen, but you will find food trucks nearby every Friday through Sunday.